Mewthree2442/Training_App/README.md

     - You can write constructors just like normal functions, just as long as you don't give a return *value*.
 You can call `return`, but it can't have a value attached to it.
  - You might notice that we are setting all of these weird variables to the paramaters.
 They all start with `this`, and use a dot before the variable names stated above.
     - `this` refers to the class that the function is running in.
 If you had a `Food` called taco, instead of putting `taco` inside of the functions, you would just put `this` so it would work if you had a different food called pasta.
+ ---
+ 3. Create a new Drink class.
+ - Create a new file in the Classes folder.
+    - Right click on the folder name `Classes` in the explorer on the left, and select "New File..."
+    - Open it, and you should see some code including the class definition inside.
+ 4. Give this Drink some properties.
+ - Examples would be color (string), bitterness (integer), or fizzy (boolean).
+ - Reference Food.java for how to write properties.
+ 5. Create a constructor for the Drink.
+ - Reference Food.java for the example on the constructor.
+ - Remember to use `this.`**[property]**` = `**[constructor parameter]**`;`.